School season is here which means it is time to pack brown paper lunches! We have 10 great ways to save money on school lunches to help you save!

 8. Model Healthy Eating

 We as parents are our children’s biggest influence.
-They absorb everything we do and say–including how we feel about our bodies and our eating habits.
+They absorb everything we do and say–including how we feel about our bodies and our healthy eating habits or our not so healthy eating habits.

 9. Go Meatless